hrldcpr/blog/_posts/2022-01-31-turing-machine-halting-in-lean.md

 ## Defining halting

 With `multistep` defined, we can easily define halting.
-A machine M halts if there is some n such that it halts after n steps:
+Starting from `cfg₀` (an empty tape and the initial state), a machine M halts if there is some n such that it halts after n steps:
 ```lean
 def halts (M : turing.TM0.machine Γ Λ) : Prop :=
 ∃ n, multistep M n cfg₀ = none